saurabhdaware/webperf-mumbaijs/transcript.md

 | to get Progressive JPEG, if you're using photoshop, you can check the progressive checkbox while saving image.
 | Otherwiser there are online JPEG to Progressive JPEG convertors which you can use.
 | Progressive JPEGs have a disadvantage though,
-| Even though visually to the user they seem like they are loading fast, they actually longer than normal JPEGs
+| Even though visually to the user they seem like they are loading fast, they actually take longer than normal JPEGs
 | In the worst case, they take 3 times longer to load than usual JPEGs

 || and finally we have CDNs, Content Delievery Networks

 || a lot of CDNs provide an API which lets you change the parameters of image from URL
 | so you can dynamically set the width and only ask for image of the size that you need.
 | So if you have a header image which is needed to be 1000px wide in desktop, it is likely to take lesser width in mobiles.